NBA star Russell Westbrook left an $8,000 housekeeping tip in the hotel bubble, reports say

 It’s not every day that hotel housekeeping receives a generous tip of $8,000.
 But then again, it’s not every day that a hotel housekeeper is assigned to a three-month shift with an entire professional sports league within a social bubble.

-Houston Rockets player Russell Westbrook reportedly left the tip for hotel housekeeping at Disney World’s Grand Floridian Resort when he departed the three-month National Basketball Association bubble at Walt Disney World, according to the Dallas Morning News reporter Brad Townsend.
+Houston Rockets player Russell Westbrook reportedly left the tip for hotel housekeeping at Disney World’s Grand Floridian Resort when he departed the three-month National Basketball Association bubble at Walt Disney World, according to Dallas Morning News reporter Brad Townsend.
 The Rockets were among multiple NBA teams staying at the hotel, which exclusively housed NBA players during this basketball season.

 [Do you know how to tip in America?
 Take this quiz to test your knowledge.]

-Westbrook confirmed he left a generous tip to Bleacher Report’s Taylor Rooks, but he did not disclose the amount, saying he also left a thank-you note for the staff.
+Westbrook confirmed to Bleacher Report’s Taylor Rooks that he left a generous tip, but he did not disclose the amount, saying he also left a thank-you note for the staff.
 “They took great care of us,” Westbrook reportedly told Rooks.
 “Took the time and energy to do their job at a high level.
 That was the right thing.
 I like to do the right thing.”

 And in By The Way’s 2019 tipping quiz, all the experts featured agreed.